dbt-labs/docs.getdbt.com/website/docs/docs/guides/creating-new-materializations.md

 ### Prepare the database

 Materializations are responsible for creating new tables or <Term id="view">views</Term> in the database, or inserting/updating/deleting data from existing tables.
 As such, materializations need to know about the state of the database to determine exactly what sql they should run.
-Here is some pseudocode for the "setup" phase of the **table** materialization:
+Here is some pseudocode for the "setup" phase of the **<Term id="table" />** materialization:

 ```sql
 -- Refer to the table materialization (linked above) for an example of real syntax